GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/composer/unhealthy-composer-start.md

 ---
-title: "composer/Log Check Step"
+title: "composer/Unhealthy Composer Start"
-linkTitle: "Log Check Step"
+linkTitle: "Unhealthy Composer Start"
 weight: 3
 type: docs
 description: >
-  Base class for performing a log query and reporting results for a given step.
+  Start step for the unhealthy Composer environment diagnostic tree.
 ---

 **Product**: [Cloud Composer](https://cloud.google.com/composer)\
-**Step Type**: AUTOMATED STEP
+**Step Type**: START

 ### Description

-None
+This step is used to find the Composer environment and check if it exists.